-Access to the beautiful, turquoise coloured Eva Lake is via a trail at the top of the 26 kilometer Meadows in the Sky Parkway.
-The road switchbacks over 10 times as it climbs up the side of a mountain, gaining 1,600 meters (5,249 ft).
+Access to the beautiful, turquoise coloured Eva Lake is via a trail at the top of the 26 kilometre Meadows in the Sky Parkway.
+The road switchbacks over 10 times as it climbs up the side of a mountain, gaining 1,600 metres (5,249 ft).
 Pop out at a parking lot by Balsam Lake, in a beautiful landscape of sub-alpine tundra.
 From there you have the option of hopping on a shuttle beginning at 10 AM but it’s an easy one kilometer walk to the actual Eva Lake Trailhead via the Upper Summit Trail.

 The trail to Eva Lake changes character as you hike.
 Initially, it takes you through forest broken by meadows filled with wildflowers.
 There are intermittent views of the Columbia River, thousands of feet below.

 After you pass though the last of the meadows, you enter a world of rock and boulders, home to marmots and pikas.
-At the 5.4 kilometer mark, look for the first trail intersection.
+At the 5.4 kilometre mark, look for the first trail intersection.
 You have the option of doing a short (0.4 km) side trip to Miller Lake.
 One minute later there’s another intersection – with the option of doing the longer, harder hike to Jade Lake.
 But if you continue then in roughly 15 minutes you’ll arrive at the stunning Eva Lake.